Pipp432/final/AVL/README.md

 # AVL
-<p>AVL tree named after its inventors: Adelson, Velski & Landis
-The structure of the tree is very similar to BST but with one big differrence that is the **Balance Factor.**
+&nbsp;AVL tree named after its inventors: Adelson, Velski & Landis The structure of the tree is very similar to BST but with one big differrence that is the **Balance Factor.**
-It was created to solve a problem with BST.s</p>
+It was created to solve a problem with BST.